Zubik v. Burwell: Affordable Care Act

 Most Americans are covered by employer-sponsored health insurance.
 In 2010, Congress passed the Affordable Care Act (ACA), which relies on the Health Resources and Services Administration (HRSA), part of the Department of Health and Human Services (HHS), to specify what kinds of preventive care for women should be covered in certain employer-based health plans.
 The HRSA decided that all twenty contraceptives approved by the U.S. Food and Drug Administration (FDA) should be covered.
 Employers that refuse are fined $100 per individual per day, or they can replace their health coverage with higher wages and a calibrated tax.

 HHS exempted churches (including houses of worship, such as synagogues and mosques) and their integrated auxiliaries, associations of churches, and any religious order that engages exclusively in religious activity.
 These are the same groups exempt from filing IRS Form 990.
 Employers providing grandfathered plans (plans that have not had specific changes before March 23, 2010), and employers with fewer than 50 employees were also exempt.
 Other non-profit organizations that object to any required contraception coverage could file an EBSA form 700 with their insurance company notifying them of the non-profit's objection.
 The insurance company would then provide the contraceptive coverage directly to employees without any involvement of the employer, including any distribution of literature or extra payments by the employer.

 Initial litigation

 The Little Sisters of the Poor, a Catholic religious order, runs over 25 homes for low-income elderly in the United States and therefore is not automatically exempt from the contraceptive mandate.
-It objected to filing Form 700 because it believed that doing would make the order complicit in providing contraception, a sin under Catholic doctrine.
+It objected to filing Form 700 because it believed that doing so would make the order complicit in providing contraception, a sin under Catholic doctrine.
 On December 31, 2013, the day before the filing requirement was to come into effect, Supreme Court Justice Sonia Sotomayor granted a temporary injunction to the Little Sisters of the Poor, allowing them to simply inform the Secretary of Health and Human Services of their objections, pending resolution of the case.
 Other religious institutions filed similar objections.